wilkerlucio/pathom/README.md

 om.next graph syntax.

 For an introduction on `om.next` parser development [please check my article on the subject](https://medium.com/@wilkerlucio/implementing-custom-om-next-parsers-f20ca6db1664).
 This library encapsulates the ideas presented there, and go deeper on parser patterns.
+And all documentation here assumes you understand the Om.next query syntax.

 ## Install